How Schools can help Improve Behaviour in the Classroom

 Establishing Clear Rules and Routines

-One of the most effective ways for schools to improve classroom behaviour is to establish clear rules and routines right from the start of the school year.
+One of the most effective ways for schools to improve classroom behavior is to establish clear rules and routines right from the start of the school year.
 Try to involve students in setting classroom rules so they feel ownership over them.
 Rules should be few in number, positively framed, easy to understand, and consistently enforced.

-Establishing set routines for activities like entering and exiting the classroom, requesting bathroom breaks, and group work will help students know what to expect and reduce disruptive behaviour.
+Establishing set routines for activities like entering and exiting the classroom, requesting bathroom breaks, and group work will help students know what to expect and reduce disruptive behavior.
 You can use visual aids like posters and charts to reinforce rules and routines.

 Providing Engaging Lessons